ni/nidaqmx-python/CONTRIBUTING.md

    > The codegen scripts require Python 3.8 or later.
 8. Run all the regression tests again (including the tests you just added), and confirm that they all pass.
+9. Run `poetry run ni-python-styleguide lint` to check that the updated code follows NI's Python coding conventions.
+If this reports errors, first run `poetry run ni-python-styleguide fix` in order to sort imports and format the code with Black, then manually fix any remaining errors.
+10. Run `poetry run mypy` to statically type-check the updated code.
-9. Send a GitHub Pull Request to the main repository's master branch.
+11. Send a GitHub Pull Request to the main repository's master branch.
 GitHub Pull Requests are the expected method of code collaboration on this project.

 # Testing